-Acquisitions - From January 1, 2019 through September 30, 2019, we expanded our operations through the acquisition of two stand-alone senior living operations, two home health agencies, five hospice agencies, and two home care agencies.
-We did not assume any liabilities.
-The addition of these operations added a total of 143 senior living units to be operated by our operating subsidiaries.
-We entered into a separate operations transfer agreement with the prior operator as part of each transaction.
-The aggregate purchase price for these acquisitions was \$18.8 million.
-For further discussion of our acquisitions, see Note 7, Acquisitions, in the Notes to Interim Financial Statements.
+Acquisitions.
+During the nine months ended September 30, 2021, we expanded our operations with the addition of five home health, four hospice and two home care agencies.
+We entered into a separate operations transfer agreement with each respective prior operator as a part of each transaction.
+The aggregate purchase price for these acquisitions was \$14.1 million.
+For further discussion of our acquisitions, see Note 7, Acquisitions, in the Notes to the Interim Financial Statements.